Last Things #11: Rapture and Tribulation and Millennium — Oh My!

 Lazarus, Come Out!

 Encore Post: Mary, Martha and Lazarus were close friends of Jesus.
 When Jesus came to Jerusalem, He often stayed with them in their home in Bethany — a little town two miles away.
-So, when Lazarus fell ill, it was personal, all the more so because Jesus knew his friend would die.
-Yet this sign would be one of the greatest of all his miracles and would set in motion the events leading to his suffering, death and resurrection.
+So, when Lazarus fell ill, it was personal, even more so because Jesus knew his friend would die.
+Jesus had raised some people from the dead.
+Yet the resurrection of Lazarus would be one of the greatest of all his miracles and would set in motion the events leading to his suffering, death, and resurrection.

 So, two weeks before his own resurrection, Jesus went to comfort his friends.
 He said the words that touch a chord in our hearts even today: “I am the resurrection and the life.
 Whoever believes in me, though he die, yet shall he live, and everyone who lives and believes in me shall never die.”
 (John 11:25-26) Still he grieved for his friend.
-Then, even though Lazarus had been dead four days, Jesus ordered the tomb opened and called Lazarus back from the grave.
+Then, even though Lazarus had been dead for four days, Jesus ordered the tomb opened and called Lazarus back from the grave.

 Previously, Jesus raised several people from the dead.
 The resurrection of Lazarus was different because it was so close to where the priests lived.
 The Sadducees could ignore stories about Jesus as just fairy tales when they happened in Galilee.
 When their neighbors actually witnessed Lazarus coming back from the dead, they could not dismiss it.

 When Caiaphas the High Priest heard about this miracle, he said: “It is better than one man die than the people.”
-He was right even though he did not know why.
-From this moment on, the priests and the Pharisees started to plan to kill Jesus and Lazarus A week later, Jesus would ride into Jerusalem in the middle of lambs destined for sacrifice.
-With his death, he destroyed death, it’s angel passing over us forever.
+He was right, even though he did not know why.
+From this moment on, the priests and the Pharisees planned to kill Jesus and Lazarus.
+A week later, Jesus would ride into Jerusalem in the middle of lambs destined for sacrifice.
+With his death, he destroyed death, its angel passing over us forever.

 Block Post Series